 Closing costs are usually taken out of your total profits once the transaction is finalized.
 You'd only have to pay out of pocket if your closing costs exceed the amount you earn from the sale — which rarely happens.

 Since realtor commission fees tend to be the biggest expense for sellers in New York, finding a low commission agent is one of the best ways to save when selling your home.
 Fortunately, agent-matching services like Clever Real Estate make finding a top local agent a breeze!

 Clever pre-negotiates low listing fees with highly experienced agents all over New York to help you keep more money in your pocket after selling your home.

-Keep reading to find out which closing costs sellers typically cover in New York and how much you can expect to pay for each of them.
+Keep reading to find out which closing costs sellers are responsible for in New York and how much you can expect to pay for each of them.
 Need estimates for your sale?
 You'll also find our New York seller closing costs calculator!

 How much are seller closing costs in New York?